 - 1. Click Cloud from the GigaVUE-FM top navigation. - 2.
-Go to OpenStack > Configuration > V Series Nodes.
+Go to OpenStack > Configuration > V Series Nodes. - a.

-- a.
 Click New to create a new V Series node configuration. - b.
-Click the check box of a configuration and click Edit to edit an existing configuration.

-3. Complete the fields in the V Series V SeriesNode Configuration page to create or edit the node's configuration settings.
+Click the check box of a configuration and click Edit to edit an existing configuration. - 3.
+Complete the fields in the GigaVUE V Series Node Configuration page to create or edit the node's configuration settings.
 The fields in this page are the same as those on the G-vTAP Configuration page.

-Refer to "The OpenStack G-vTAP Configuration Page" on page 51 for the common fields.
-For additional configuration settings, refer to Table 9: Fields for GigaVUE V Series Node Launch Configuration.
+Refer to The OpenStack G-vTAP Configuration Page for the common fields.
+For additional configuration settings, refer to Table 8: Fields for GigaVUE V Series Node Launch Configuration.